Bing Maps gets huge high resolution update

-While that is great for browsing around, the feature update does not end here.
+While that is great for browsing around, the feature update does not end at this point.
 To improve the accuracy of top down maps, two new technologies are introduced.

 First, there is better handling of cloud coverage.
 High latitude and equatorial regions are notorious for persistent cloud cover and Microsoft's new algorithm improves the quality and accuracy of the satellite imagery for those regions significantly.